 I have a very exciting new cookbook recipe for you!
-These are Indian-inspired burgers made with cauliflower, rice, and oats as the base, with lots of turmeric, ginger, and spice.
+These are Indian-inspired cauliflower burgers made with fresh cauliflower, rice, and oats as the base, with lots of turmeric, ginger, and spice.
 Veggie burgers are a staple in my house, and I make them at least a couple times a week, but always with some kind of beans or lentils.

 It’s nice to have a bit of a change from a very legume heavy diet with a real comfort food burger that’s still quite light, and this fits the bill.
 I served them with little naan buns – I just made my regular spelt naan recipe and formed little rounds that were a bit thicker than usual, then cut them in half for the burgers.